A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 “The United States condemns all such activity, including the attempt to forcibly repatriate Belarusian Olympian Krystsina Tsimanouskaya during the Tokyo Summer Olympic Games last year,” the statement said.

 The International Olympic Committee said in September it was investigating two Belarusian coaches accused of trying to force Tsimanouskaya to fly home.
+That investigation is still ongoing.
 But the IOC has so far opted not to suspend Belarus’s Olympic committee from participating in the Games.
 Tsimanouskaya has called for stronger action from international sports authorities.